Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 Let us then start with the derivation of the range of validity over the $s$-channel Lehmann-Martin ellipse, which is again defined throughout the ellipse with foci at $t=-\lambda_{s'}/s'$ and $t=0$.
 However, since $s$ and $t$ are now related by a hyperbolae, it is better to recast our conditions in terms of the parameter $b=(s-a)(2\Sigma-s-t-a)$.
-For a given complex $s$ and $t$ integrated In particular the partial-wave projection in Eq.~\eqref{eq:projec2} is recast as:
+With this change of variable, the partial-wave projection in Eq.~\eqref{eq:projec2} is recast as:

 Thus we have to consider an ellipse on $b$ with foci at $b_s=(s'-a)(2\Sigma-s'-a)$ and $b_s=(s'-a)(2\Sigma-s'+\lambda_{s'}/s'-a)$.
-The calculation is now more complicated since this ellipse does not have any fixed foci, which makes the calculation a bit more complicated.
-However, we have already seen in Eqs.~\ref{eq:bminbmax} above how the maximum and minimum of $b$ can be calculated.
-Then, denoting the ellipse boundary by $(B_s(s',\theta),\theta)$, calculated in polar coordinates from the origin of coordinates, the value $B$ inside all possible ellipses is
+The calculation is now more complicated since this ellipse does not have any fixed foci.
+Nonetheless, we have seen in Eqs.~\eqref{eq:bminbmax} above how the maximum and minimum of $b$ can be calculated.
+Then, denoting the ellipse boundary by $(B_s(s',\theta),\theta)$, calculated in polar coordinates from the origin of coordinates, $B$ falls inside all possible ellipses if

 Next, we have to consider the $t$-channel Lehmann-Martin ellipse.
-As we already discussed above, the relation between $b$ and $z_t$ is quadratic, so it is better to write the ellipse in terms of $z_t^2$.
+As discussed above, the relation between $b$ and $z_t$ is quadratic, so it is better to write the ellipse in terms of $z_t^2$.
 Also, for the $\pi\pi\rightarrow K\bar K$ contributions it is better to use the $t,\nu$ variables.
 We already did this in Eqs.~\eqref{eq:zt2ellipse} to \eqref{eq:btellipseextremes}, where we found the extremes of the $b_t$ ellipse.
 Once again we rewrite that ellipse in polar coordinates $(B_t(t',\theta),\theta)$.
-However, since $t'$ is integrated from $\pi\pi$ threshold, we have to consider only the values of $b$ inside all possible ellipses as $t'$ varies, namely the final applicability bound on $b$ due to the t-channel contributions is given by
+However, since $t'$ is integrated from $\pi\pi$ threshold, we have to consider only the values of $b$ inside all possible ellipses as $t'$ varies.
+All things considered, the final applicability bound on $b$ due to the $s$-channel contributions is given by

 Finally, the $s$ variable will remain inside the boundary anytime the $b$ values needed for the $s$-channel partial wave projection are inside their limits.
 We use again the partial wave projection formula of Eq.~\eqref{eq:projec2}, and perform the corresponding change of variables from $t$ to $b$.
 At the end of the day, we get that the boundary of applicability in the complex $s$ plane is given by these two equations